Congruences for critical values of higher derivatives of twisted Hasse-Weil L-functions, III: Introduction

 As an application we are now able to obtain the first numerical verifications of the $p$-component of the refined BSD conjecture in situations in which the $p$-completed Mordell-Weil group $A(F)_p$ is not a projective $\ZZ_p[G]$-module.
 We emphasise again that there exists no other theoretical or numerical verification for this conjecture in such situations.

 We shall give a detailed description, which we feel may be of some independent interest, of the methods that are appropriate to the numerical computation of Mazur-Tate pairings.
-For some examples of the pairs $(A,F/k)$ for which we have verified the conjecture we refer the reader to the list given in \cite[Ex.
-9.14]{rbsd}, although this list is not exhaustive.
-See also the webpage of the first author for more details.
+We comment upon the results of our computations in Section \ref{computational results}.
+Here we also give a list of pairs $(A,F/k)$ for which we have numerically verified the conjecture, although this list is not exhaustive.
+See also the webpage of the first author for more details and the MAGMA implementation.